Jean Charest: 2007 Quebec election

-The Charest government was deeply unpopular during its first years in office, enjoying a public approval rating of below 50 per cent in most opinion polls and falling to the low twenties in voter support.
+The Charest government was deeply unpopular during its first years in office, with a public approval rating of below 50 per cent in most opinion polls and falling to the low twenties in voter support.
 In the first few weeks after André Boisclair was elected leader of the PQ, polls showed that Charest and the Liberals would be roundly defeated in the next election.
 Boisclair did not perform well as Leader of the Opposition, and Charest's numbers recovered somewhat.
 A poll conducted by Léger Marketing for Le Devoir placed the Liberals at 34 per cent against 32 per cent for the PQ and 24 per cent for the ADQ, with Charest obtaining a higher personal approval rating than the PQ leader.
 Liberal support, however remained heavily concentrated in Anglophone and Allophone ridings in the west of Montreal, meaning that the increase in support would not necessarily translate into seats.

 On February 21, 2007, Charest asked the Lieutenant-Governor to dissolve the National Assembly and call an election on March 26, 2007.
 Charest conducted an extraordinary session the day before with Finance Minister Michel Audet delivering the 2007 budget.

 Prior to his call for an election, Charest revealed his platform which included income tax cuts of about $250 million.
 In the last week of the campaign, Charest promised an additional $700 million in tax cuts—some of it coming for the additional equalization money from the 2007 federal budget; reduction of hospital wait times; improvement and increase of French courses at school; an increase of the number of daycare spaces; and an increase in tuition fees for university students ($50 per semester until 2012).
 The last measure was met with criticism from students' associations, and a more-radical student association, the Association pour une solidarité syndicale étudiante (formerly known as the CASSEE) had also considered a strike.

 Charest won a minority government in the election, and held onto his own seat.
 On election night, early numbers had shown Charest losing his seat of Sherbrooke to his PQ opponent; however, this situation was reversed once it became apparent that the advanced poll ballot boxes which heavily favoured Charest had not yet been counted.
 The resulting minority government was the first since 1878 when Charles Boucher de Boucherville was Premier.